Negotiation Anxiety Solved

-We cannot escape the ancient genetics of our animal nature, which gave us the instincts to deal with our past, as we slogged our way out of the primal mud hole.
-Sometimes, it’s difficult to separate our basic animal instincts, such as ‘fight or flight’, and our higher abilities to think and rationalise.
-There’s a bit of ‘Jekyll and Hyde‘ within all of us.
+We cannot escape the ancient genetics of our animal nature.
+These gave us the instincts to deal with our past, as we slogged our way out of the primal mud hole.
+However, sometimes it’s difficult to separate our basic animal instincts, such as “fight or flight,” and our higher abilities to think and rationalize.

+In order to conquer our emotions, it’s important to be accepting of others’ negotiating styles.
 A person’s negotiating style can vary, from anywhere between the friendly easy-going style, to that of a loud bellicose and aggressive style.
 Some people like a chameleon changes colours, can alter their negotiating styles to match their opposite’s style.

 On the other side of the coin, it doesn’t mean a negotiator is a soft touch because he uses the soft approach.
 He can still be as hard-nosed just as easily as a blustery, obnoxious negotiator.
-Pleasantly smiling, the entire time he hammers out a hard negotiated but beneficial agreement for his company or constituents.
+Pleasantly smiling, the entire time he hammers out a hard-negotiated but beneficial agreement for his company or constituents.

 Whether we consciously acknowledge it or not, we all have a philosophical approach to life which spills into our negotiations.
 We all have our issues and our self doubts, which influence our own unique styles at the bargaining table.
 They can act as a detriment or hindrance on occasion.
 They need not diminish us or our abilities so long as we don’t let them rule and dictate how we operate.